-The following table illustrates the capitalization of the trust as of the closing date, as if the issuance and sale of the securities had taken place on that date:
+The following table illustrates the capitalization of the trust as of the closing date, as if the issuance and sale of the notes had taken place on that date:

-I Floating Rate Class A-1 Student Loan-Backed Notes \$196,000,000 Floating Rate Class A-2 Student Loan-Backed Notes 448,000,000 Floating Rate Class A-3 Student Loan-Backed Notes Floating Rate Class A-4 Student Loan-Backed Notes 510,000,000 Floating Rate Class A-5 Student Loan-Backed Notes 451,000,000 Floating Rate Class A-6 Student Loan-Backed Notes 764,116,000 Floating Rate Class B Student Loan-Backed Notes 78,000,000 Equity Total \$2,604,116,100
+Floating Rate Class A-1 Student Loan-Backed Notes \$157,000,000 Floating Rate Class A-2 Student Loan-Backed Notes 268,000,000 Floating Rate Class A-3 Student Loan-Backed Notes 110,000,000 Floating Rate Class A-4 Student Loan-Backed Notes 215,000,000 Floating Rate Class A-5 Student Loan-Backed Notes 356,017,000 Floating Rate Class B Student Loan-Backed Notes 39,177,000 Floating Rate Class C Student Loan-Backed Notes 54,245,000 Equity 100 Total \$1,199,439,100

-Eligible Lender Trustee
+Trustee

-The eligible lender trustee is Chase Bank USA, National Association ("Chase"), a national banking association organized under the laws of the United States.
-Chase is a wholly-owned subsidiary of J.P.
+The trustee is Chase Bank USA, National Association ("Chase"), a national banking association organized under the laws of the United States.
+Chase is a wholly owned subsidiary of J.P.
 Morgan Chase & Co., a holding company with assets in excess of \$1.2 trillion and operations in more than 50 countries.
 The operations include investment banking, financial services for consumers and businesses, financial transaction processing, asset and wealth management and private equity.
 Chase offers trust and administrative services from its office at 500 Stanton Christiana Road, Floor 3, Newark, Delaware 19713.

-Asset classes for which Chase serves as owner trustee or eligible lender trustee, as applicable, include residential mortgages, credit cards, auto loans, equipment loans and leases, home equity loans, and student loans.
-As of September 30, 2006, Chase has acted as eligible lender trustee for approximately 78 asset-backed securities transactions involving federally-insured student loans.
+Asset classes for which Chase serves as owner trustee or trustee include residential mortgages, credit cards, auto loans, equipment loans and leases, home equity loans, and student loans.
+As of December 31, 2005, Chase acted as trustee for approximately 68 asset-backed securities transactions involving student loans, including 8 asset-backed securities transactions consisting of private credit student loans sponsored by Sallie Mae, Inc.

-On October 1, 2006, JPMorgan Chase & Co. and The Bank of New York Company, Inc. completed a transaction whereby select portions of JPMorgan's corporate trust business, including municipal, corporate and structured finance trusteeships, were exchanged for The Bank of New York's consumer, small business and middle market banking businesses.
-Chase will continue to act as eligible lender trustee until The Bank of New York or one of its affiliates succeeds to that role in accordance with the terms of the trust agreement and applicable law.
+JPMorgan Chase & Co. has entered into an agreement with The Bank of New York Company, Inc., pursuant to which JPMorgan Chase & Co. intends to exchange select portions of its corporate trust business, including municipal and corporate and structured finance trusteeships, for The Bank of New York's consumer, small business and middle market banking businesses.
+This transaction has been approved by both companies' boards of directors and is subject to regulatory approvals.
+It is expected to close in the late third quarter or fourth quarter of 2006.
+Following such closing date, Chase will continue to act as trustee until The Bank of New York or one of its affiliates succeeds to that role in accordance with the terms of the Trust Agreement and applicable law.